Trump to play defense in Pennsylvania ahead of special election

 “Republicans are panicking about yet another special election on red turf that they shouldn't have to sweat at all,” Daily Kos political editor Carolyn Fiddler told NBC News.
 “But once again, they've nominated an extreme — and extremely weak — candidate, while Democrats have rallied behind former prosecutor and Marine veteran Conor Lamb, who's an outstanding fit for this district.”

-Murphy, the Republican who formerly held the seat, stepped down last year amidst a sex scandal in which his mistress claimed the pro-life conservative pressured her to have an abortion.
+Murphy, the Republican who formerly held the seat, stepped down last year amidst a sex scandal in which his mistress claimed the anti-abortion conservative pressured her to have an abortion.

 The race to replace him will test the president’s clout with voters who supported him in 2016.
-A September poll of found Trump’s support had plummeted in Pennsylvania, a state he won in the presidential race, though he remained popular with his core supporters.
+A September poll found Trump’s support had plummeted in Pennsylvania, a state he won in the presidential race, though he still remained popular with core supporters.

-David Bossie, a former Trump adviser and the president of Citizens United, whose political arm endorsed Saccone Wednesday, praised the Republican for supporting GOP economic policy and “President Trump's strong efforts on border security and holding sanctuary cities accountable."
+David Bossie, a former Trump adviser and the president of Citizens United, whose political arm endorsed Saccone on Wednesday, praised Saccone for supporting GOP economic policy and “President Trump's strong efforts on border security and holding sanctuary cities accountable."

 Saccone has called himself "Trump before Trump was Trump.”
 And Democrats hope to paint him as an extremist, pointing to bills he sponsored in the state legislature like one urging public schools to display the motto, “In God We Trust.”